Taishan, Guangdong: Demographics

 Counting the total Greater Taishan Region or Sze Yap Region, which includes Kaiping, Xinhui, Enping and Taishan, there are about 8 to 9 million Taishanese people worldwide.
 According to American historian Him Mark Lai, approximately 430,000 or 70% of Chinese Americans in the 1980s were Taishanese according to 1988 data.
 About 500,000 Chinese Americans claim Taishanese origins today.

 While Taishan itself has a population of about 1 million, there are around 1.3 million Taishanese people overseas, distributed in 91 countries and regions.
 It is estimated that, up to the mid- to late-20th century, over 75% of all overseas Chinese in North America claimed origin in Taishan, so Taishan has been called the "Home of Overseas Chinese".

 Language

-Taishan's main dialect is Taishanese (台山话 (台山話)).
-Most Taishanese today use Mandarin in school or formal occasions, but Taishanese is the lingua franca.
-Schools require their students to speak Mandarin in the classroom, and teachers are required to lecture in Mandarin.
+Taishan's main dialect is Taishanese (台山话 (臺山話)).Most Taishanese today use Mandarin in school or formal occasions, but Taishanese is the lingua franca.Schools require their students to speak Mandarin in the classroom, and teachers are required to lecture in Mandarin.

 Taishanese is a language of the Yue Chinese, a large group that includes, but is broader than, the Cantonese spoken in Hong Kong and Guangzhou.
 Cantonese and Taishanese are thus related but distinct.
 Cantonese is also widely known in Taishan, as it serves as Guangdong Province's lingua franca.

 Before the 1980s, Taishanese was the predominant Chinese language spoken throughout North America's Chinatowns.